javafa/javafa/README.md

 4. Fine-tune a specific evaluation part of the model if you need to increase the score for that part.
 (It's unlikely to work as you think, but you can try it.)
 5. Merge the models again.
 6. Evaluate again.
-7. Keep going until the average evaluation score is higher than the original one.
+7. Continue until the average evaluation score is higher than the original one.

 ### Base Architecture
 - QWEN2